Sports Arbitrage Betting

 Finding the best price in betting markets is the goal when we’re placing a typical bet.
 Line shopping is clearly a vital part to arbitrage betting, but instead of finding the best price, we’re looking for substantial differences in betting markets.
 That’s the key part of this whole strategy.
 The disparity in pricing is going to be the best possible way for us to find arbitrage opportunities.
 The more significant difference in pricing means a bigger arb, and the bigger the arb, the larger the guaranteed profit.

 However, although arbing can be highly profitable, it’s vital that bettors are aware of all of the outcomes of an event before they begin placing their bets.
 Most American markets have only two possible outcomes due to overtime being a constant in every sport.
 NFL games can end in a tie, but this should only be a concern if you’re arbing a moneyline wager.

 Soccer is the most popular sport in the world, but comes with three possible outcomes, unless bettors are wagering betting an Asian handicap market.
 Any market that you’re not familiar with should be checked for all possible outcomes, as this can a mistake here can be deadly and cost you both sides of your bet.

-Using these odds, we can find room to give ourselves a profit by arbing.
+Using these odds, we can find room for profit.
 Our wager on the Pirates would be as follows: